tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/任务接口/媒体处理/提交媒体处理任务/提交视频质量评分任务_intl_en.md

 ## Feature Description

-This API is used to submit an audio noise cancellation job.
+This API is used to submit a video quality analysis job.

 <div class="rno-api-explorer">
     <div class="rno-api-explorer-inner">